Our Areas of Practice

 US and EU regulatory divergence on capital requirements is about to escalate as the Basel III endgame plays out.

-This is crucial moment to start a dialogue, seeking harmonization wherever possible.
+This is a crucial moment to start a dialogue, seeking harmonization wherever possible.

 Highland Global’s team has a long history of engaging with members of the Basel Committee on Banking Supervision, the European Central Bank, Financial Stability Board, and the US Federal Reserve on this and other leading issues of the day.